harvardnlp/namedtensor/README.md

 y.index_select("vocab", x)
 ```

+### Removed Functions

+The following functions are removed from the stdlib.

+* view, expand, squeeze, unsqueeze, transpose

 ## NN Modules

 NN units no longer take ordered tensors.
 They now have a required additional method `spec`